bartosz-wozniak/BuildingBlocks/README.md

 It is simple WPF desktop application - implementation and visualization of approximate algorithm that arranges tiles on a board of a fixed width.
 The objective is to provide the densest tiling.

+More information can be found in documentation folder.

 ## Purpose

 This project was developed during one of my courses at the University.
 It was a group project and it allowed me to get more practice in creating WPF desktop apllications and implementing algorithms.